 6.1.
 The Authority's policy for imposing a financial penalty is set out in Chapter 6 of DEPP.
 In respect of conduct occurring on or after 6 March 2010, the Authority applies a five-step framework to determine the appropriate level of financial penalty.
-DEPP 6.5A sets out the details of the five-step framework that applies in respect of financial penalties imposed on firms.
+DEPP 6.5B sets out the details of the five-step framework that applies in respect of financial penalties imposed on individuals in non-market abuse cases.